BitTim/VexTrack/README.md

 ## Installation
 Download zip from ![here](https://github.com/BitTim/VexTrack/releases) and extract all contents in a folder.
 After opening VexTrack for the first time, a new folder "dat" will be created in the same folder the exe is in automatically.

+## I updated and the program is crashing, what to do?
+It may take me a while to fix the update, but once I do, you simply open the "version" file and replace the upper version number with the version number of the previous release (e.g. for v1.4 it would be v1.3).
+Since you have no way of knowing if i fixed the update or not, retry that step until it works.

 ## Compilation
 First of all, download and install the latest version of python from ![here](https://python.org).